Sharpe's Enemy (TV programme): Plot

 Sharpe sneaks into the village with Sergeant Harper and his "chosen men" on Christmas Eve, when the enemy is drunk and distracted, and frees the captives with the aid of Kelly (a deserter who had briefly served alongside Sharpe and had grown disaffected with the conduct of the other deserters).
-While they wait for Captain William Frederickson to bring up his company, it is revealed that Lady Isabella had been a prostitute and Sharpe's lover.
-With time on their hands, they resume their sexual relationship.
+While they wait for Captain William Frederickson to bring up his company, it is revealed that Lady Isabella had been a prostitute and a former lover of Sharpe's.
+While waiting for the morning to bring the reinforcements, they resume their sexual relationship.

-The battle goes almost as planned.
+As morning breaks, the 60th Rifles arrive and the battle goes almost as planned.
 The deserters are killed or captured (including Kelly, who Sharpe promotes to "chosen man" as he dies), except for Hakeswill who escapes with a captured Isabella.
 He runs into Sharpe's wife Teresa, who had been scouting the approaching French force.
 Hakeswill mortally wounds her, but is caught by Dubreton, who hands him over to Sharpe.
-Teresa dies in Sharpe's arms.
+Teresa dies in Sharpe's arms, and is buried in the mountains in the village.

-Ducos delivers an ultimatum, demanding the surrender of the village.
+Ducos arrives and delivers an ultimatum, demanding the surrender of the village.
 Sharpe refuses.
 When Farthingdale tries to negotiate, Sharpe stops him by threatening to reveal Isabella's past to the Lisbon court.
-The French attack, outnumbering the British 10 to 1, but fall into Sharpe's trap and are repulsed with rocket artillery.
+The French believe Sharpe only has infantry and attack, outnumbering the British 10 to 1.
+As the French line walk forward, Sharpe's reveals he has Lancers (cavalry) ready to attack, which force the French infantrymen to change to close formation to defend against side attacks from charges.
+The Lancers are actually a rocket artillery company who open fire on the now easy to hit group of infantry and destroy them forcing them into a full rout.
 Hakeswill is executed by firing squad.
+Sharpe reunites with his daughter by Theresa, Antonia.